gatsbyjs/gatsby/docs/docs/recipes/styling-css.md

 - [The Typefaces Project Docs](https://github.com/KyleAMathews/typefaces/blob/master/README.md)
 - [Live example on Kyle Mathews' blog](https://www.bricolage.io/typefaces-easiest-way-to-self-host-fonts/)

-## Using FontAwesome
+## Using Font Awesome

-Using [FontAwesome](https://fontawesome.com/) gives you access to thousands of icons for use on your site.
+Using [Font Awesome](https://fontawesome.com/) gives you access to thousands of icons for use on your site.
 Since Gatsby sites are React sites, it's recommended to use the [react-fontawesome](https://github.com/FortAwesome/react-fontawesome) SVG library.

 ### Prerequisites